MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Bots

 > ![NOTE]
-> The following content is inline with Microsoft Commercial Marketplace Policy # 1140.4.3.
+> The topics under Bots are inline with Microsoft Commercial Marketplace Policy number 1140.4.3.

 If your app includes a bot, make sure it adheres to these guidelines.

 > [!TIP]
-> For information on creating a high-quality app experience, see the [Teams bot design guidelines](~/bots/design/bots.md).
+> For information on creating a high-quality app experience, see[Teams bot design guidelines](~/bots/design/bots.md).

 ### Bot commands

 Analyzing user input and predicting user intent is difficult.
-Bot commands provide users a set of words or phrases your bot understands so they (and your bot) don't have to guess.
+Bot commands provide users a set of words or phrases for your bot to understand.

 * Listing supported bot commands in your app configurations is highly recommended.
 These commands display in the compose box when a user tries to message your bot.